reapp/new-site/source/views.md

 ```
 ### View

 The base View class.
-Give it a `title` property to automatically had a titlebar.
+Give it a `title` property to automatically add a titlebar.
 When used inside a ViewList, it will be animated automatically.

 Props: